-Could COVID-19 Be Amazon’s kryptonite?
+Could COVID-19 be Amazon’s kryptonite?

 But no retail giant is too big to fail, as other behemoths have demonstrated before Amazon.
 Sometimes they end in a bang, sometimes in a whimper.
 So far, Amazon has weathered accusations of ignoring product safety and has gotten away with paying $0 in taxes on its 2018 revenue, but to the not-so-secret delight of the businesses it destroyed on the way up, Amazon is looking more vulnerable today than it has in years.

 In the case of Amazon, it's possible that its downfall could be the novel coronavirus and the disease it causes, COVID-19.
-This could be a silver lining for local businesses and ecommerce SMBs that are themselves trying to weather the economic upheaval of the outbreak.
+This could be a silver lining for local businesses and e-commerce SMBs (small and medium-sized businesses) that are themselves trying to weather the economic upheaval of the outbreak.

 Many experts have issued dire predictions that the coronavirus pandemic will wipe out scores of small businesses, but there's been less talk about the possibility that it could bring down a giant like Amazon.
 And yet the signs are there if you look closely.